any-docs/css/content/guides/scroll_snap/using_scroll_snap_events/index.md

 }
 ```

 The following JavaScript snippet would cause the `scrollsnapchange` event to fire on the HTML document when a child of the `<main>` element becomes a newly-selected snap target.
-In the handler function, we set a `selected` class on the child referenced by the {{domxref("SnapEvent.snapTargetBlock")}}, which could be used to style it to look like it has been selected (for example, with an animation) when the event fires.
+In the handler function, we set a `selected` class on the child referenced by the `SnapEvent.snapTargetBlock`, which could be used to style it to look like it has been selected (for example, with an animation) when the event fires.

 ```js
 document.addEventListener("scrollsnapchange", (event) => {